aalimaliimran/Show-Custom-Post-Type-Data-To-Full-Calendar/README.md

 ---

-**Title:** Unleashing the Power of Custom Post Types in WordPress: A Calendar Integration Journey

 **Introduction:**
 In the vast landscape of WordPress customization, harnessing the power of custom post types has proven to be a game-changer.
 Recently, I embarked on a journey to integrate two custom post types, `local_events` and `event_webinars`, into a dynamic and interactive calendar on my WordPress site.